LearnersGuild/learnathon/README.md

 Second, log feedback for _your pair_.
 Consider their performance, and pay special attention to any skills that they specifically mentioned they wanted to improve.

-The pair feedback is confidential - the feedback you give them will be anonymized and bundled up with other feedback after you submit it.
+The pair feedback is confidential—the feedback you give them will be anonymized and bundled up with other feedback after you submit it.

 **However**, it is highly recommended that you ask your pair to share some or all of their feedback for you verbally, especially on the skills you want to improve.

 _If you don't ask for verbal feedback from your pair, you will not know your feedback scores until after the game is over._

+#### Giving good feedback

+If your pair asks you to share feedback, it is important to be kind and respectful when doing so.
+Here is a good formula to use when giving feedback:

+- Share one thing they did well
+- Share one thing they can improve on
+- Offer a suggestion for how they can improve

+It is also important to give feedback on _behavior_, not _character_.
+Saying "One thing you did well is that you have nice hair." is not as useful/actionable as "One thing you did well was ask clarifying questions when you didn't fully understand what I said."

 ### 5. Wrap up